-Without writing down your goals and your plans, your mind can play tricks on you, or worse you can forget important goals that you need to achieve to reach Financial Nirvana (as it were)?
-You don’t need to be journaling or anything like that but simply creating a simple document where you write it down, may be enough for you to keep those goals in mind over the year.
+Without writing down your goals and plans, your mind can play tricks on you, or worse you can forget important goals you need to achieve to reach Financial Nirvana (as it were)?
+You don’t need to be journaling or anything like that, but simply creating a simple document where you write it down may be enough to keep those goals in mind over the year.
 It’s not very hard, and a very useful way to keep yourself focused and also a way to keep yourself motivated.

 Examples of areas where you should keep track of it :